Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - As as user,

     1. I want the game to be played easily.
+    2. I want to be able to play against a friend.
+    3. I want to be able to play against the computer.
-    2. I want it to have nice estetics.
+    4. I want it to have nice estetics.
-    3. I want feedback once the game is done, such as who won, and whats the score.
+    5. I want feedback once the game is done, such as who won, and whats the score.
-    4. I want to restart the game when the game is finished.
+    6. I want to restart the game when the game is finished.
-    5. I want to know if the author has done some other games.
+    7. I want to know if the author has done some other games.

 ---